LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The used usb descriptor is a (+usb) (+cdc).
 This is used to emulate a virtual *RS232* communication port using a (+usb) port on a (+pc) and usually no additional driver is needed on modern host systems.

 After execution of the setup routine is completed, the system switches to an infinite loop, which processes several possible actions.
 One task is, to react to user commands which can be sent to the system by the user via the integrated (+cli).
-All sensors are read out via a timer interval set in the setup procedure and their values are stored in a ringbuffer.
+All sensors are read out via a timer interval set in the setup procedure and their values are stored in a ring buffer.
 Ring buffer offers efficient data management in limited memory.
 Its cyclic structure enables continuous overwriting of older data, saves memory space and facilitates seamless processing of real-time data.